| | We will be glad to conduct this Open

 Mindcraft will arrange to have available the same system that

+was used for the second Linux/Windows NT Server test.
 The tests will use 4 x 100Base-TX networks for all configurations.
+Samba and NT file sharing tests will be

 done using the NetBench Enterprise mix.
 The NetBench tests